Daniel Cukierman: College career

-College

 In 2017 Cukierman started his studies at the University of Southern California (USC), where he is playing for the USC Trojans tennis team.
 Cukierman said: "My feeling is to go to college, and after college, I can go pro and try my chances.
 And if it doesn’t work, I have my degree, so I’ll have other options.
 I feel like it’s better to start studying when you’re 22 (because I was in the Army) than when you’re 32."
 He began as an international relations major, and switched to real estate development.

 In his freshman year in 2017–18 he was ranked No. 62 in the US in singles, and won All-Pac-12 Second Team honors.
 Cukierman went 16–5 in singles and 15–4 in doubles with Tanner Smith, and at the Intercollegiate Tennis Association (ITA) National Team Indoor Championships he was named to the All-Tournament Team at No. 3 doubles.

 At the close of his sophomore year in 2018–19 Cukierman was ranked No. 21 in the US in singles, having reached No. 4 in singles and No. 21 in doubles rankings on February 6, 2019.
 He was named to All-Pac-12 First Team, and received Pac-12 All-Academic Honorable Mention.
 He went 34–11 in singles.
 In doubles, he was 26–11, playing again primarily with Tanner Smith.
 In October 2018, he won the Southern California Intercollegiate Singles title.
 He also won the Oracle ITA National Fall Singles Championship.

 While team captain during his junior year, from November 13, 2019, until the close of competition in 2020, Cukierman was ranked No. 1 in the US in singles among men’s college tennis players in the 2019–20 ITA Division I Men’s Individual National Rankings.
 He was the first USC player to be ranked #1 in the nation since Steve Johnson in 2012.
 He was 26–2 in singles in 2019–20.
 He won the singles title and the doubles title (with Riley Smith) at the Sherwood Collegiate Cup in Thousand Oaks, California, and also won the Oracle Pro Series ITA Masters championships in singles and doubles (also with Smith).
 He and Smith ranked No. 5 in the US in doubles when competition was cancelled due to the COVID-19 pandemic in the United States.
 He was the Pac-12 Player of the Week on January 21 and February 18, 2020, and the UTR/ITA Player of the Week on February 18.
 He was named to the ITA National Team Indoor Championship All-Tournament team at No. 2 singles, and at No. 1 doubles with Smith.
 He was also named a 2020 ITA All-American.